dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _hl7ScheduledProtocolCodeInOrder:

     :ref:`HL7 Schedule Protocol Code in Order <hl7ScheduledProtocolCodeInOrder>`",string,"Specifies location of Scheduled Protocol Code in received HL7 Order message.
 May be overwritten by configured values for particular Archive HL7 Application.

-Enumerated values: OBR_4_1 or OBR_4_4.
+    Enumerated values:

+    OBR_4_1

+    OBR_4_4

     (hl7ScheduledProtocolCodeInOrder)"
     "
     .. _hl7ScheduledStationAETInOrder:

     :ref:`HL7 Schedule Station AET in Order <hl7ScheduledStationAETInOrder>`",string,"Specifies location of Scheduled Station AE Title in received HL7 Order message.
 Should not be configured for HL7 v2.5.1 OMI^O23 with IPC segment.
 If absent or no value is provided in the configured field, the Scheduled Station AE Title is selected according configured rules.
 May be overwritten by configured values for particular Archive HL7 Application.

-Enumerated values: ORC_18.
+    Enumerated values:

+    ORC_18

     (hl7ScheduledStationAETInOrder)"
     "